mynixos/support/README.md

-# support
+# MyNixOS Support

-MyNixOS issues + user feedback
+Please submit issues or user feedback [here](https://github.com/mynixos/support/issues/new), or send an email to: admin@mynixos.com